 About Mark Harper

-Mark is project manager of China Water Risk.
+Mark was project manager of China Water Risk for 2013 and articles written below were during his tenure at China Water Risk.
 Mark has worked for nearly a decade managing corporate/NGO partnerships focused on environmental engagement and corporate sustainability.
 He was previously the programme manager for Earthwatch Institute and Flora & Fauna International.
 Mark has extensive experience organizing hands-on conservation and educational projects for corporates, schools and communities.
 He has lived and worked in Sri Lanka, Oxford, Hong Kong, Boston and London.
 Separately, Mark actively pursues his interest in environmental conservation, by volunteering to monitor great white sharks in California to conducting research on rhino census in South Africa.
 Mark believes that change is only possible through the collective action of the corporate and investment communities.

 Read more from Mark Harper

 About Martijn Hoogerwerf

 Martijn Hoogerwerf is Chief Strategy Officer of China Europe Bio-Energy Consortium, a Hong Kong and Beijing based project developer, manager and owner of large-scale waste-to-biofuel projects in China.
 Having been based in Hong Kong since 2006, Martijn brings a decade of banking experience to his role at China Europe Bio-Energy Consortium, having held positions previously in The Netherlands, New York and Athens, Greece.
 Martijn holds an MSc in Chemical Engineering from the Dutch State University of Groningen, The Netherlands and an MBA from IESE Business School in Barcelona, Spain.

 Read more from Martijn Hoogerwerf

 About Martin Haigh